- MBE growth of nitride semiconductors

 22. Laser lighting

-- Second edition features new chapters on Laser Lighting and Large, addressing the latest advances on this topic
+- Features new chapters on laser lighting, addressing the latest advances on this topic

-- Reviews fabrication, performance, and applications of this technology that encompass the state-of-the-art material and device development, and practical nitride-based LED design considerations
+- Reviews fabrication, performance, and applications of this technology that encompass the state-of-the-art material and device development

 - Covers the performance of nitride LEDs, including photonic crystal LEDs, surface plasmon enhanced LEDs, color tuneable LEDs, and LEDs based on quantum wells and quantum dots

 - Highlights applications of nitride LEDs, including liquid crystal display (LCD) backlighting, infra-red emitters, and automotive lighting

 - Provides a comprehensive discussion of gallium nitride on both silicon and sapphire substrates

 Researchers, engineers, and R&D engineers working in the fields of light emitting diode based solid state lighting technology or who are developing nitride devices; Manufacturers of computer monitors, cell phones, and tablets.
 Also could appeal to graduate students in materials science and engineering disciplines

 - 1st October 2017